An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Introduction

 \section{Introduction}

-Ultrasound is the most important clinical tool for monitoring fetal health.
-In the third trimester, ultrasound screenings are used to monitor possible growth restrictions of the fetus and the blood supply through the umbilical cord (UC).
-The examination consists of several different planes formally defined by the International Society of Ultrasound in Obstetrics and Gynecology (ISUOG) with specific criteria~\cite{bhide2013isuog} that ensure correct measurement and sufficient quality.
-Capturing the correct planes is technically demanding and depends on the experience of the operators.
+Due to its non-invasive nature, ultrasound is widely used for routine monitoring of fetal health.
+In the third-trimester, ultrasound screenings are utilized to monitor potential growth restrictions of the fetus and the blood supply through the umbilical cord (UC).
+These screenings examine several anatomical standard planes formally defined in guidelines~\cite{bhide2013isuog} developed by the International Society of Ultrasound in Obstetrics and Gynecology (ISUOG), which aims to ensure accurate measurement.
+In practice, conducting such examinations while adhering to the guidelines is technically demanding and often relies on the experience of the operators.
 However, due to the shortage of sonographers, third-trimester screenings are often performed by clinicians not specialized in ultrasound acquisition~\cite{edvardsson2016physicians,recker2021point}.
-To support their acquisition of high quality planes, this paper develops an automatic system for operator guidance and assessment of the fetal umbilical artery standard plane, which is vital for monitoring the fetal blood supply, but rarely studied in existing works.
+To assist these clinicians in acquiring high quality images, this paper presents an automatic system for operator guidance in assessment of the umbilical artery (UA), which is a standard plane crucial for monitoring of the fetal blood supply, but has rarely been studied in existing works.

-Doppler waveforms, which allow assessment of the fetal umbilical artery (UA) as well as the middle cerebral artery (MCA), play an important role in the third-trimester ultrasound screening~\cite{kennedy2019radiologist}.
-A number of machine learning techniques have been used to support analysis of doppler ultrasound.
-Existing works~\cite{hoodbhoy2018machine,naftali2022novel} have explored the automatic diagnoses on the waveform images fetched by clinicians.
+Examination of blood flow with ultrasound is performed over two steps: identifying and placing a measurement gate on a suitable site with color Doppler imaging, followed by measuring the blood flow curve in the form of spectral Doppler waveform with pulsed Doppler (see Fig.~\ref{fig:mca_ua}).
+These waveforms, which allow assessment of UA as well as the middle cerebral artery (MCA), play an important role in the third-trimester ultrasound screening~\cite{kennedy2019radiologist}.
+A number of machine learning techniques have been used to support analysis of Doppler waveforms.
+Multiple works~\cite{hoodbhoy2018machine,naftali2022novel} have explored the automatic diagnosis on waveform images acquired by clinicians.
 Hoodbhoy et al.~\cite{hoodbhoy2018machine} identified fetuses at increased risk of adverse perinatal outcomes with multiple kernel learning.
-Naftali et al.~\cite{naftali2022novel} built a support vector machine, a K-nearest model, and a logistic regression model for identifying unseen abnormalities of the umbilical cord from the waveforms.
+Naftali et al.~\cite{naftali2022novel} built a support vector machine, a K-nearest model, and a logistic regression model for identifying unseen UC abnormalities from the waveforms.
+While these studies show a clear potential for AI-based diagnosis, the studies were conducted using waveforms acquired by experienced clinicians.
+As noted by Necas~\cite{necas2016obstetric}, even with the availability of guidelines, mistakes are still commonly observed in practice.